Smuggled arms prime Syria rebels for new fight

 "It still does not cover all we need because the number of fighters is increasing.
 Thousands of soldiers are still waiting in Turkey for weapons," he said.

-Some areas are stronger than others, with Idlib province the best equipped and organised, the rebels say.
+Some areas are stronger than others, with Idlib province the best equipped and organized, the rebels say.

 "It is the headquarters of the Free Army right now.
 It is almost a buffer zone, almost independent.
 Most of the Free Army soldiers go there because it is close to Turkey," said a fighter from another province who asked that his location not be disclosed.